gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 IANA is asked to register the following entry to the "ACE Groupcomm Key" Registry defined in {{Section 10.6 of I-D.ietf-ace-key-groupcomm}}.

 *  Name: Group_OSCORE_Input_Material object
-*  Key Type Value: TBD2
+*  Key Type Value: TBD
 *  Profile: "coap_group_oscore_app", defined in {{ssec-iana-groupcomm-profile-registry}} of this document.
 *  Description: A Group_OSCORE_Input_Material object encoded as described in {{ssec-join-resp}} of this document.
 *  Reference: \[\[This document\]\] ({{ssec-join-resp}})